 The following are definitions of Prohibited Conduct under this Gender-Based Misconduct Policy.
 Any attempt to engage in conduct prohibited under this Policy will be treated as a violation, if proven, unless the attempt is abandoned, or the prohibited conduct is prevented from occurring under circumstances that demonstrate a voluntary change of behavior.
 Aiding and/or cooperating in the forms of conduct prohibited in this Policy is also prohibited.
 As stated above, to the extent that a complaint does not satisfy the federally required limitations set in the Title IX Policy, this Policy and these definitions may be applicable.
-For instance, complaints alleging a Babson student engaged in nonconsensual penetration or non-consensual sexual contact will be addressed under Babson's Title IX Policy if the alleged incident occurred within the jurisdiction and scope of Title IX.
-However, complaints alleging that a Babson student engaged in non-consensual sexual penetration or non-consensual sexual contact will be addressed under this Policy if there is no Title IX jurisdiction (e.g. the reported victim does not have standing to be a complainant under Title IX or the incident occurred off campus and not in connection with College controlled programs or activities).
+For instance, complaints alleging a Babson student engaged in non- consensual penetration or non-consensual sexual contact will be addressed under Babson's Title IX Policy if the alleged incident occurred within the jurisdiction and scope of that Policy.
+However, complaints alleging that a Babson student engaged in non-consensual sexual penetration or non-consensual sexual contact will be addressed under this Policy if that Title IX Policy is not applicable (e.g. the reported victim does not have standing to be a complainant under Title IX regulations or the incident occurred off campus and not in connection with College controlled programs or activities).